 Bristol Bay Lodge is Alaska's premier world-class wilderness fishing lodge.
 Strategically located in the heart of America's largest state park, Bristol Bay Lodge has the distinct advantage of being utterly surrounded by pristine wilderness.
 The lodge's proximity to the watersheds within Wood-TikChik Park and Togiak National Wildlife Refuge means more fishing and less travel time, with flights averaging only 30 minutes.
 Abundant home water fishing is also minutes from the lodge.
 Just a short boat ride from the lodge's front door is the world-famous Agulowak River, celebrated for its productive fishing for rainbows, grayling, char, dolly varden, and sockeye salmon.

-Bristol Bay Lodge has arranged Air charter flights when appropriate for our guests needs for 2018.
+Bristol Bay Lodge has arranged Air charter flights when appropriate for our guests needs for 2020.
 These flights will be arranged by Bristol Bay Lodge.
 This will allow us to have better control of flights inbound to Dillingham and outbound Back to Anchorage.
-We are very excited to offer this to our BBL guests for 2018.

 Bristol Bay Lodge Package includes: